Marcus Haraldsson

 - Covered stories from over 20 countries and lived in China, South Africa, Costa Rica, USA, and Sweden.
 Worked as staff and freelance for major Swedish news outlets (SvD, GP, ETC, SR etc), and magazines (Filter, Forskning & Framsteg, Sveriges Natur, Utemagasinet etc), and internationally for e.g. Men’s Journal and PBS Nova.

-- Worked as project leader and evaluator for international democracy projects for e g the EU-Commission, Open Society Foundations, and the Swedish Institute.
+- Worked as project leader, facilitator, and evaluator for international democracy projects for e g the EU-Commission, Open Society Foundations, and the Swedish Institute.
 Co-founded two inclusive-storytelling NGO’s (bordr.org & globalgrandcentral.net), and also accept assignments as facilitator, and editor.

 - Speak and write professionally in Swedish, and English, can do work in Mandarin Chinese, and basic Spanish.